 There is more need for volunteers in developing nations, so Africa, South America, and Asia are more popular for volunteers than North America, Europe, and Australia.
 According to the 2014 Official Volunteer Abroad Trends Report by Go Overseas, the most popular countries to volunteer abroad in 2014 were The Philippines, India, and Thailand.

 Where you decide to volunteer can be influenced by a variety of factors.
-Natural disasters can sometimes play a part in the decision, like with the Philippines.
+Natural disasters can sometimes play a part in the decision, like in the Philippines.
 Typhoon Haiyan in November 2013 led to a significant increase in the amount of interest and volunteers going to help.
 Another factor may be the safety or economic stability of a country.
 Countries like Tanzania and India may be poor, but there is a general sense of a stable government and minimal civil unrest.
 Countries like Thailand and Costa Rica are also popular volunteer destinations because many tourists also visit these places, making it easier to adapt to the culture.

 When thinking about where you want to volunteer, it’s important to think about a combination of your interests, needs, and skills.
 You don’t want to choose a location only to leave a few weeks after you arrive because you can’t adjust.
 Make sure you research and think about what kind of country you are interested in learning more about.
 It’s good to be taken out of your comfort zone, but don’t choose a country that is unsafe or practices a religion that you strongly disagree with.
 This will cause you to leave your project early, which is not very responsible.